Arsoli: Main sights

 This rocca has been in his possession since it was purchased by Fabrizio Massimo in 1574.
 He commissioned Giacomo Della Porta to remodel the church and commissioned the construction of an aqueduct to supplement inadequate wells, for the abundant springs of Arsoli have been tapped to serve the city of Rome since 600 BC, traditional date of an aqueduct, built, according to tradition, by Ancus Marcius.
-The place is currently in a state of decline since there is absolutely nothing to do and the castle is not being renovated.